State Children's Ombudsman Offices

 |

-The Child Protection Ombudsman works cooperatively with the Child Protection Ombudsman Board.
+The child protection ombudsman is selected by a 2/3 majority vote of the child protection ombudsman board.
 This board is comprised of up to 12 individuals.
-These individuals are appointed by Chief Justice of the Colorado Supreme Court, the Governor, the president and minority leader of the Senate and the speaker and minority leader of the House of Representatives.
+These individuals are appointed by chief justice of the Colorado Supreme Court, the governor, the president and minority leader of the Senate and the speaker and minority leader of the House of Representatives.

 |

-The Child Protection Ombudsman receives and investigates complaints; maintains confidentiality; has access to confidential information; does not have the ability to subpoena; makes recommendations; reports annually; educates the public.
+The child protection ombudsman receives and investigates complaints; maintains confidentiality; has access to confidential information; cannot subpoena; makes recommendations; reports annually; and educates the public.

 |